Japan's Sharp posts narrower loss for the year, cost cuts paying off

 In the fourth quarter, net profit was 16.2 billion yen, marking the second consecutive profitable quarter after two years of losses.

-Sharp said it will give its outlook for the current fiscal year on May 26, with Executive Vice-President Katsuaki Nomura saying that it was "natural" that the company would be profitable in the current fiscal year.
+Sharp said it will give its outlook for the current fiscal year on May 26.

-The company is considering investing in the chip unit of beleaguered Japanese conglomerate Toshiba, although nothing had yet been decided, Nomura said.
-Following its successful acquisition of Sharp last year, Foxconn is bidding for the unit, which is the world's second-largest NAND chip maker behind Samsung Electronics Co Ltd.
+Executive Vice-President Katsuaki Nomura told reporters it was considering investing in the chip unit of beleaguered Japanese conglomerate Toshiba, although nothing had yet been decided.

+Following its successful acquisition of Sharp last year, Foxconn is bidding for the unit, which is the world's second-largest NAND chip maker behind Samsung Electronics Co Ltd . ($1 = 111.1400 yen) (Reporting by Sam Nussey; Editing by Randy Fabi)
-Sharp has been deepening co-operation with its parent Foxconn, the world's largest contract electronics manufacturer, while cutting costs and consolidating production lines.

-Under the leadership of Foxconn Vice-Chairman Tai Jeng-wu, Sharp, a major supplier of LCD panels to Apple Inc, is plotting its return to the Tokyo Stock Exchange's first section.